yahoo/fetchr/README.md

             headers: {
                 'cache-control': 'public, max-age=3600',
             },
-            statusCode: 200, // You can even provide a custom statusCode for the xhr response };
+            statusCode: 200, // You can even provide a custom statusCode for the fetch response };
         callback(null, data, meta);
     },